mercure-imaging/mercure/docs/intro.rst

 * Processing algorithms, for example AI-based CAD algorithms, should be integrated into the routine clinical workflow
 * Research studies should be tracked and notifications should be sent if specific exams have been performed

 mercure can automate all these tasks.
-While other commercial DICOM routing solutions exist (often with a hefty price tag), mercure provides unique features that make it attractive especially in research-focused environments:
+While other commercial DICOM routing solutions exist (often with a high price tag), mercure provides unique features that make it attractive especially in research-focused environments:

 * Powerful, yet intuitive language for defining orchestration rules
 * Easy-to-use interface with user accounts for managing rules, targets, and processing modules
-* Simple interface for integrating (and sharing) custom processing algorithms
+* Simple interface for integrating (and sharing) custom processing algorithms or AI models
 * Modularized architecture for high availability, reliability, and scalability
-* Extensive monitoring capabilities
+* Extensive monitoring, auditing, and alerting capabilities
+* Support for polling large study amounts from PACS systems and injecting them into the processing pipeline
+* Database-backed collection of processing results with optional dashboard generation
 * Completely free and customizable

 .. note:: mercure has been released as open-source package under the permissive `MIT license <https://choosealicense.com/licenses/mit>`_.
 This means that it can be installed and used without paying any charges to the authors.
 Moreover, the source code can be downloaded and modified if specific functionality is required. mercure has been written mostly in the Python language and is easily customizable.